- What is ECENC?

-As stated in the 2016 proviso, incumbent students (those students who received awards in the previous year) are given priority.
-The Exceptional SC board is developing support by the legislature to increase the funding tax credits so that all our special need students can get full scholarships.
+Incumbent students (those students who received awards in the previous year(s) are given priority.
+The Exceptional SC board is working with the legislature to increase the funding cap on tax credits so that all our special needs students can receive scholarships.

 - How do “new” students get prioritized?

 Students who did not receive awards in the previous year will receive awards as funds allow.

 - If my child receives a scholarship, how and where are the funds sent?

 All funds are sent to the child’s school.
 The total award is sent in

 - Who can donate?